Montreal native Karim Mane will remain in the upcoming NBA Draft, per ESPN's Jonathan Givony.

-"I sent in my paperwork, but I am keeping my options open as far as college," Mane told ESPN's Jonathan Givony.
-"I am not planning on hiring an agent right now.
+"I sent in my paperwork, but I am keeping my options open as far as college," Mane told Givony back in April.

 "I want to hear directly from teams.
 If I can get a guarantee I'll be drafted, I will probably need to think about staying in."

+Mane is the number two prospect in Canada for the class of 2020, according to North Pole Hoops.
 The 6-foot-5 point guard played at Vanier College in Montreal this past season.
 He jumped on the NBA radar after a strong showing at the FIBA U19 World Championship in Greece.

-Mane has received offers or interest from Florida, Oklahoma, Marquette, Michigan State, Wake Forest and Pittsburgh.
+"All my options are open," he said in April.
+Mane received offers or interest from Florida, Oklahoma, Marquette, Michigan State, Wake Forest and Pittsburgh.

-With the league currently suspended due to the COVID-19 pandemic, the draft, which was originally scheduled for Thursday, June 25, 2020, may be postponed to a date in August according to multiple reports.
+Due to the COVID-19 pandemic, the draft, which was originally scheduled for Thursday, June 25, 2020, has been postponed to Friday, October 16, 2020.

-The views on this page do not necessarily reflect the views of the NBA or its clubs.
+The views on this page do not necessarily reflect the views of the NBA or its clubs